vindarel/lisp-journey/content/blog/one-liner-git-commit-files.md

 I guessed the `:paths` and `:files` arguments with Slime's command argument list which appears in the modline, I wanted a function to convert a `/full/path/file.cl` to a name `file.cl` and tried the completion for `file-…` and found the right thing without effort.
+I saw on the complete documentation that `legit:commit` wanted a repository object as first argument, which makes sense, but `legit:git-commit` doesn't and I just iterate on the current working directory (btw change it in Slime with the `,cd` command) so it was shorter for me.

 Just a one liner.